-My primary research interest lies in International Trade, International Macroeconomics and Economic Growth.
-I also have interest in Applied Econometrics, Development Economics and Economic Geography.
+My primary research interest lies in International Economics, Open Economy Macroeconomics, Network Economics, Development Economics and Applied Econometrics.
 You can find my research statement in here.

 Published Policy Reports